top of page

 Forecasting German Real Estate Index (GREIX), A LSTM–Transformer–Attention with Incremental Learning Approach

-(with Jonas Zdrzalek, Kiel Institute)
+(with Dr. Jonas Zdrzalek, Kiel Institute)

 Semantic Embeddings: Do News Sentiment or Informational Content Drive Real Estate Prices?